ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 #### SANS2D-binning.sh

-A script, that calls `run_SANS2DMinimalBatchReductionSlicedTest_V2.py` runs fine with 1 CPU but then just hangs at
+A script, that calls `run_SANS2DMinimalBatchReductionSlicedTest_V2.py` runs fine with 1 CPU but for 2 CPUs and above, it just hangs at
 ```
 LoadInstrument-[Notice] LoadInstrument successful, Duration 0.03 seconds
 ```